Hirakata Plant (Osaka, Japan)

 Total Floor Space of Buildings 58,978 m²

-Business Operations Manufacturing of printers and MFPs (multifunctional products), toner, and ink; storage and shipping of products and parts
+Business Operations Manufacturing of printers, MFPs (multifunctional products), toner, and ink; logistics facility in Japan

 History